I wrote a method for FileUtils to do recursive hard linking. It works just like cp_r but links instead of copies.

 Since ln command does not have -r option, I am kind of hesitating to add ln_r.
 I understand usefulness of the method.
 But I am not sure yet where to add (is fileutils the best place?), and what to add (is ln_r the best name for the method?).

-#5 Updated by Jamie Winsor over 2 years ago
+#5 Updated by Jamie Winsor almost 3 years ago

 This ticket hasn't seen action in a year, but I wanted to chime in and +1 the feature.